-A magician meets a weird girl and offers her to work together in his magic show.
-It's only until a year later that he starts to know her personally and develops a feeling towards her despite her own problems.
+A magician meets an eccentric girl and offers her to work together in his magic show.
+It is only until a year later that he starts to know her personally and develops a feeling towards her despite her own problems.

-Documentary on the Friedmans, a seemingly typical, upper-middleclass Jewish family whose world is instantly transformed when the father and his youngest son are arrested and charged with shocking and horrible crimes.
+Documentary on the Friedmans, a seemingly typical, upper-middle-class Jewish family whose world is instantly transformed when the father and his youngest son are arrested and charged with shocking and horrible crimes.

 This documentary follows 8 teens and pre-teens as they work their way toward the finals of the Scripps Howard national spelling bee championship in Washington D.C.
 All work quite hard and practice daily, first having to win their regional championship before they can move on.
 Interviews include the parents and teachers who are working with them.
 The competitors not only work hard to get to the finals but face tremendous pressure as the original group of over 250 competitors is whittled down and the words they must spell get ever more difficult.
 Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?